 The Best Amsterdam Craft Beer Bars

-Our list of craft beer bars in Amsterdam includes the best pubs in the city that pour local craft draft beers.
+Our list of craft beer bars in Amsterdam includes the best pubs that pour local craft draft beers.
 Because what’s on tap is constantly changing, we also provide an Amsterdam Beer Guide that features top Netherlands craft beer companies that you will likely see on tap lists at tasting rooms.
-Due to there being so many craft beer bars spread across the city, we have segmented our list into areas: North, East, South and West.
+Due to there being so many craft beer bars spread across Amsterdam, we have segmented our list into areas: North, East, South and West.

 For each of the craft beer bars in Amsterdam we include a link to Google Maps – and a Best Beer Bars Amsterdam Map at the end of the post – so that fellow beer enthusiasts can easily find their way.
 (Trust us: it’s worth it to make the trek out of Centrum to get a taste of Amsterdam local beer!)